mocks-server/website/versioned_docs/version-1.6.0/advanced-developing-plugins.md

 ## Plugins

-You can develop your own plugins for the mocks server to provide more interfaces, ~~add more ways of defining fixtures or behaviors~~ _(not yet available)_, etc.
+You can develop your own plugins for the Mocks Server to provide more interfaces, add [more ways of defining fixtures](advanced-custom-fixtures-handlers), etc.

 ### Naming plugins